Nakhon Pathom United F.C.

-In 2018, Club-licensing of this team didn't pass to play 2018 Thai League 2.
-This team were relegated to 2018 Thai League 4 Western Region.
+In 2018, The club-licensing of this team didn't pass to play 2018 Thai League 2 and the team was relegated to the 2018 Thai League 4 Western Region.
+The club then won the Thai League 4 title thus getting promoted to the 2019 Thai League 3 season.
+Nakhon Pathom United then won the 2019 Thai League 3 Lower Region winning back-to-back league title seeing the club promoted to the 2020–21 Thai League 2 season.

+In 2023, Nakhon Pathom United won the Thai League 2 as champions for the first time in the club history and come back to the Thai League 1 after 14 years.

 History

 1999–2006: Formation and early years

 Nakhon Pathom F.C. was founded in 1999, the club started playing in the Thailand Provincial League.
 In 2004, Nakhon Pathom finished the season on a mid-table in the league.
 In the year 2005 it was the first time a place among the top three will be achieved and promote to the Thai Premier League was narrowly missed.

 2007–2009: Promotion to the top flight

 A year later, the result could be repeated.
-But the club was allowed to ascend to the highest league in Thailand, as was the second-placed a reserve team of Port Authority of Thailand FC.
+But the club was allowed to ascend to the highest league in Thailand, as was the second-placed a reserve team of Port FC.
 The association brought not only as a "provincial team," a new impetus in the league.
 But also the fans who traveled to away games and many were present at the home games.
-Nakhon Pathom was another club as well as Chonburi FC and Suphanburi FC the club in the Premier League who did not came from the capital Bangkok.
+Nakhon Pathom was another club as well as Chonburi and Suphanburi the club in the Premier League who did not came from the capital Bangkok.

 The first season in the Premier League, the club was able to finish in 11th place and boosted its bottom line a year later at number nine.
 For the 2009 season was the first time be with Michael Aspin and Michael Thomas Byrne committed two players from Great Britain, Both had already played together in England at Northwich Victoria.